-- Mental health services system reforms: The services system is multifaceted, extremely complex, and may be difficult to navigate for individuals in crisis and families who are seeking assistance.
+- Mental health services system reforms: The services system is multifaceted, extremely complex, underfunded, and under resourced and may be difficult to navigate for individuals in crisis and families who are seeking assistance.
 It also is challenging for providers because it requires effective communication and collaboration among many partners, including CSBs and private hospitals, law enforcement, and the judicial system.
-The Governor's Task Force on Improving Mental Health Services and Crisis Response is currently developing recommendations for system improvement and the Joint Subcommittee to Study Mental Health Services in the Commonwealth in the 21st Century created by the 2014 session of the General Assembly is currently studying the Commonwealth's behavioral health services system.
+Joint Subcommittee to Study Mental Health Services in the Commonwealth in the 21st Century created by the 2014 session of the General Assembly is currently studying the Commonwealth's behavioral health services system.
 Implementation of potentially significant system reforms emanating from these efforts may change how the current system operates. - Inadequate behavioral health service capacity: Although mental health is a crucial component of individual and community wellness, access to needed community behavioral health services varies significantly across the state.
 Service availability is limited by notable gaps in important basic services such as crisis, emergency, acute inpatient, outpatient, case management, and psychiatry services and recovery-focused housing and employment supports.
 In particular, the prevention and early intervention system is underdeveloped and very few targeted investments in recent years went to early intervention.
-Despite the infusion of dollars after crises (around \$34.5 million in new money over the past ten year period or under \$23 million if adjusted for inflation), competing priorities and budget cuts in recent years resulted in significant set-backs that have made it difficult to maintain consistent and robust development of services.
-Even with funds provided by the 2014 General Assembly to expand crisis, local inpatient, assertive treatment, and other priority services, continued investments in innovative, evidence-based mental health and substance-use disorder services programs, particularly trauma-informed crisis management and interventions focused on prevention and early intervention, are needed to address capacity issues.

-- Inadequate developmental service capacity: To meet the requirements of the Commonwealth's settlement agreement with the U.S. Department of Justice (DOJ), major expansion of new or enhanced waiver slots, work and housing supports, and crisis services is required to support individuals who are living in the community and those who are transitioning from training centers to the community.
-As of July 2, 2014, there were 7,173 individuals on the community intellectual disability waiver waiting list and 1,481 individuals on the community developmental disabilities waiver waiting list. - Implementation of Health Care Reforms: Increasingly, CSBs and private providers are being affected by new service delivery requirements associated with Medicaid care coordination and managed behavioral care initiatives.
+Even with funds provided by the General Assembly during the last several sessions to expand crisis, local inpatient, assertive treatment, and other priority services, continued investments in innovative, evidence-based mental health and substance-use disorder services programs, particularly trauma-informed crisis management and interventions focused on prevention and early intervention, are needed to address capacity issues. - Inadequate developmental service capacity: To meet the requirements of the Commonwealth's settlement agreement with the U.S. Department of Justice (DOJ), major expansion of new or enhanced waiver slots, work and housing supports, and crisis services is required to support individuals who are living in the community and those who are transitioning from training centers to the community.
+As of April 6, 2017, there were 11,396 individuals on the Medicaid developmental disability waiver waiting list. - Implementation of Health Care Reforms: Increasingly, CSBs and private providers are being affected by new service delivery requirements associated with Medicaid care coordination and managed behavioral care initiatives.
 The low income threshold for Medicaid presents challenges for providing services for uninsured and underinsured individuals.
-Changes resulting from potential health care reforms include the loss of CSB general fund dollars that now support services to individuals who would become eligible for Medicaid services if coverage were expanded; provider workforce capacity pressures resulting from increasing demands for services by newly insured enrollees and Medicaid enrollees; and potential changes to the arrays of federal mental health and substance abuse block grant services.
+Changes resulting from potential health care reforms include the loss of CSB general fund dollars that now support services to individuals who would become eligible for Medicaid services if Medicaid coverage were expanded; provider workforce capacity pressures resulting from increasing demands for services by newly insured enrollees and Medicaid enrollees; and potential changes to the arrays of federal mental health and substance abuse block grant services.